INU Student Seminar on the Climate Emergency in Hiroshima, Japan

 Practical information

-There is no expected cost for students for flights and accommodation, as funding will be provided by DMU to cover these.
 Students will be expected to cover the cost of airport transfers, food and drink, personal cultural activities and visa costs (if applicable).

 Cultural Activities